 How good is PHP 7 for your WordPress?
 Well, we think you will love it if you have a great WordPress website.
 So, you should really run your tests and tell us how did it go in the Comments section.

-If you are still not a part of Cloudways, then I suppose you can really make use of these benchmarks to help you choose one of the most reliable Managed Cloud Hosting Platforms for WordPress.
+If you are still not a part of Cloudways, then I suppose you can really make use of these benchmarks to help you choose one of the most reliable Managed and faster WordPress hosting platforms.
 Sign up when you are convinced and we promise not to disappoint you.